fun and learning! We love learning and finding out new things. Keep an eye on our page to see what exciting learning we have been doing in Seal Class!

 Take a look at some of the practical maths we have been doing.
 We were using apparatus to represent number bonds to 10 and 20, then writing the associated number sentences.
 We will then use this to apply to number facts to 100.

-We will be focusing on the scietific enquiry strands of identifying and classifying throughout this unit and the children will also use information texts and the internet to research nocturnal animals and their offspring, life cycles and what animals need to survive.
+We focused on the scientific enquiry strands of identifying and classifying throughout this unit and the children also used information texts and the internet to research nocturnal animals and their offspring, life cycles and what animals need to survive.